Nigerian News. Latest Nigeria News. Your online Nigerian Newspaper.: I regret not joining PDP before now – Obaseki

 “They followed up on every issue and every document.
 When issues came up, the National Legal Adviser was there to respond to all our inquiries.
 The National Publicity Secretary checked on us every day”.

-The Governor told the PDP leaders the people of Edo state had assured him that they would always follow him to whichever political he chose to belong.
+The Governor told the PDP leaders the people of Edo state had guaranteed him that they would always follow him to whichever political he chose to belong.

 According to him, his decision to join the PDP was a product of wide consultations with Edo people and assured the party leaders of massive votes and victory for the PDP in the September election.